Lumasonic/Lumasonic/README.md

-With enough of your support, we can also look towards releasing our hardware reference designs for external LED lighting controller or our portable low-cost decoder, allowing anyone to implement a complete Lumasonic or AudioStrobe playback system.
+With enough of your support, we can also look towards releasing our hardware reference designs for external LED lighting controller or our portable low-cost decoder, allowing anyone to implement a complete Lumasonic and AudioStrobe playback system.

 ## Downloads